arustleund/fighting-fantasy/README.md

 A framework and UI for playing games in the Fighting Fantasy book format.

 # Game
-To play, the game expects a zip file or a folder containing game files.
+To play, the game expects a zip file or a directory containing game files.
 The folder should contain the following structure:

 ```
-.
+game
 ├── config
 │   ├── flags.xml
 │   └── items.xml